A lightweight SMILES reader and writer

 pysmiles: The lightweight and pure-python SMILES reader and writer

 This is a small project I started because I couldn't find any SMILES reader or writer that was easy to install (read: Python only).
-Currently, the writer is extremely basic, and although it should produce valid SMILES they won't be pretty.
+Currently, the writer is extremely basic, and although it should produce valid SMILES they won't be pretty, but see also issue #17.
 The reader is in a better state, and should be usable.

 SMILES strings are assumed to be as specified by the OpenSmiles standard.